Narphu Trek 18 Days

-- Luggage weighing more than 20 kg per person needs extra charge and personal trekking gears.
+- Luggage weighing more than 20 kg per person needs an extra charge and private trekking gears.

 - Your international flight tickets, pre-departure date or date extensions or reissues if required.

-- Nepal Visa Fee (the issuance of visa is easy upon arrival).
+- Nepal Visa Fee (the issuance of the visa is easy upon arrival).

 - Gifts and souvenirs you collect.

 Time has come that you dare for a remote village trek in Annapurna Region!
 Pretty landscapes resembling the Tibetan plateau, amazing rock formations, narrow canyons, and the nurturing valley in itself are exotic in this Nar Phu village Trek.
 The Nar Phu Valley welcomes you with a huge expanse of high snow-peaks, high elevation grazing settlements and ancient unique villages.

 Lying in the remote corner of Annapurna, this rugged and wild trek delivers fantastic rare alpine scenes and the blend of Himalayan lifestyle and culture along with the medieval Tibetan culture in its original form.
 The Phu village, renowned for the Tashi Lhakhang Gompa is the place from where you can receive blessing from Lama Karma Sonam Rimpoche while Nar surprises you with its spectacular charm of hospitality and culture kept alive here.

 Starting with a drive to Besisahar, the trek leads you to the height of 5400m at Kang La Bhanjyang from where beguiling views of Annapurna ranges can be seen.
 Exploring high above the Phu village puts on an enthralling experience as you eye upon these colorful and timeless villages.